zackiles/zackiles/SETUP.md

 The animation uses these global configuration options:

+#### Basic Settings

 - `name`: The name (without extension) for the build files (i.e., `{name}.html`, `{name}.svg`, `{name}.gif`).
   - Default: 'animation'
 - `outputDirectory`: Path to build the files.
 This is overridden if the `--output-directory` flag is provided to the builder.
   - Default: current working directory
 - `outputTypes`: An array of strings for all build file types.
 Options are `html`, `svg`, `gif`.
-  - Default: All types are built
+  - Default: ['html', 'svg', 'gif']
 - `embed`: When `html` is a build type, this chooses whether the SVG should be embedded in the HTML or built as a separate file and linked with an `img` tag.
 Setting `embed` to true forces an SVG to be built even if not included in `outputTypes`.
   - Default: false
+- `useCss`: Determines the animation rendering method.
+When `true`, uses CSS animations for smooth, performant rendering.
+When `false`, falls back to alternative rendering techniques that may be less efficient or compatible.
+Recommended to keep as `true` for modern browsers and best performance.
+  - Default: true
+- `loop`: A boolean flag that determines whether the animation should repeat indefinitely.
+When `true`, the animation restarts after completing all steps.
+  - Default: true

+#### Display Settings

 - `width`: The total width of the SVG animation in pixels.
 Determines the horizontal size of the terminal window.
   - Default: 800
 - `height`: The total height of the SVG animation in pixels.
 Determines the vertical size of the terminal window.
   - Default: 200
 - `fontFamily`: The font used for rendering text in the terminal.
 Defaults to monospace fonts like "Courier New" for a classic terminal look.
   - Default: 'Courier New, monospace'
+- `charWidth`: The width of a single character in pixels.
+Used to calculate positioning for monospace layout.
+  - Default: 11
 - `fontSize`: The size of the text in pixels.
 Controls the readability and visual scale of the terminal text.
   - Default: 18

-- `loop`: A boolean flag that determines whether the animation should repeat indefinitely.
-When `true`, the animation restarts after completing all steps.
-  - Default: true
+#### Color Settings

+- `colors`: An object containing color values for different terminal elements:
+  - `bg`: Terminal background color.
+  - `terminalLines`: Color for terminal output lines.
+  - `user`: Color for username in prompt.
+  - `host`: Color for hostname in prompt.
+  - `path`: Color for path in prompt (optional, falls back to host color if not specified).
+  - `symbol`: Color for prompt symbol.
+  - `command`: Color for typed commands.

 ### Using JavaScript/TypeScript